CoenWarmer/buildkite-tray/README.md

 * Quickly open your Builds or jobs on the Buildkite UI.

 * See how many builds are running in your org.

+## Installation

+* After downloading the DMG and dragging the app to Applications, open a terminal and run `xattr -cr "/Applications/Buildkite Tray.app"`.
+* Set it to run on startup (optional)
+* Start the app
+* Get a Buildkite token
+* Enter your Github username

+Good to go!